lagbolt/library/TechServices.md

 <img src="images\ArtzEndcapSign.jpg" alt="Photo of a sign on the end of a library shelf, explained in the text" height="300" />

 One side of this shelf holds the beginning (AA-BA) of the fiction section.
-The other side of the shelf holds Large Print Biography, Large Print Non-Fiction, and the end (SZ ??) of the Large Print Fiction section.
+The other side of the shelf holds Large Print Biography, Large Print Non-Fiction, and the end (ST ??) of the Large Print Fiction section.
+(By the way, you can click on the image to see the full-size version.)

 The person who wrote this sign tried to get all this information into a sign that's exactly the same size as all the other signs.
 It's too much!
 In addition to simply making the sign bigger, it probably needs a graphic designer to do something clever.